Annamarie2019/ExampleDApps/README.md

 5. Make sure that the address we use for examples is funded on all five supported testnets.

-\[Editor: I'm hoping these will show up as we fix issues above....but what the "five" are will need to be clarified.]
+\[Editor: What are the five supported testnets.
+Is that explained somewhere?....but what the "five" are will need to be clarified...maybe a link or a selection when they run printBalances?]

    a.
 Run `node/printBalances`.